zshahzadpumacy/Redimi-Giftcards-SmartContract/README.md

 For the purpose of demonstration, the gift cards can behave as a fungible tokens since they are partially redeemable and transferable.
 Therefore, a token can be created as shown in [Tokenomy](/XRP%20Scripts/1_Tokenomy/).
 For transfering of tokens, we have setup multiple wallets including a cold wallet.
 We have also added token transfer functionality to already available wallet management application as shown in [Wallet Management](/XRP%20Scripts/2_Account_Management/).
 This allows wallets to transfer tokens directly from the app.

-Following sections describe further our existing solution and it sub-modules.
+Following sections describe further our existing solution and its sub-modules:

 ## 1. Smart Contracts (SCs)